belablotski/blobfunc/docs/ha-and-dr.md

 *   **For DR:** Upgrade your Storage Accounts to **Read-Access Geo-Redundant Storage (RA-GRS)**.
 *   **How it works:** Data written to the primary region is asynchronously replicated to a paired secondary region (e.g., East US replicates to West US).
 If the primary region fails, you can still read your data from the secondary region.

+    > **Stronger option — RA-GZRS:** For new enterprise workloads, prefer **Read-Access Geo-Zone-Redundant Storage (RA-GZRS)** over RA-GRS.
+It combines zone-redundancy within the primary region (protecting against data-center-level failures) with geo-replication to a secondary region.
+This makes it resilient to both zonal and regional outages simultaneously, at a small cost premium over RA-GRS.

 ## 2. Multi-Region Active-Passive Architecture
 An Azure Function App lives in a single region.
 If that region goes down, your code stops running.